tety003/AI-in-software-engineering-week-1/README.md

 **CRYPTOLILY**

-CryptoLily is a sarcastic, rule-based crypto advisor chatbot — inspired by Lily from Duolingo.
+CryptoLily is a sarcastic, rule-based crypto advisor chatbot;inspired by Lily from Duolingo.

 **Features**
 - Recommends cryptocurrencies based on sustainability and profitability.